The Susan B. Anthony dollar coin was designed to replace the dollar bill.

 In 1980, a smaller number of Susan B. Anthony dollar coins was minted for circulation.
 In 1981 only a tiny number was made for coin collectors.
 It wasn’t until 1999 that the SBA dollar was resurrected — because, by that time, the demand was rapidly growing for dollar coins in the vending machine industry and in the mass transit sector as well.

-But I want to do more than simply discuss mintage numbers and coin values.
+Today, I want to do more than simply discuss mintage numbers and coin values.

 Let’s talk about why the Susan B. Anthony dollar coin is so fun to collect…

-SBA Coin Gets No Respect
+The Susan B. Anthony Dollar Coin Gets No Respect

 The poor Susan B. Anthony dollar, struck from 1979-1981 and also in 1999, is one of our nation’s shortest-lived coins.
-It also could probably qualify for being one of our least-popular coins, too.
+It also could probably qualify for being one of our least popular coins, too.

 Perhaps the biggest complaints about the coin came from those who lost 75 cents each time they confused the Susan B. Anthony dollar coin with the quarter (because they look so similar and are about the same size).
-However, I’m sure that each of the Susan B. Anthony dollar detractors can think up other reasons why they just don’t like the coin.

 It goes without saying that it is an insult to call the Susan B. Anthony dollar coin the Carter Quarter.
 This is a direct reference to Jimmy Carter’s signing into the law the bill which authorized striking the about-quarter-sized coin.

-Susan B. Anthony Dollar Coin History
+Susan B. Anthony Coin Parodies

 Here are some excerpts from WikiPedia: